- Majors & Minors

 Popular classes embrace the interdisciplinary nature of art history, examining art through the lenses of diversity, gender and politics.
 Art history also pairs well with a major or minor in anything from anthropology to communications to foreign language.

 We are one of the only undergraduate institutions in the country to offer a museum studies minor.
 Pair that with an art history degree, and you'll be a leading candidate for a graduate school program in art history or museum studies.
+Our interdisciplinary minors help you gain a better understanding of important topics in today’s world.

 Apply your love of art